Post

 • Supports multi-category classification and tag features

-• Basic support for LaTeX syntax equation expression based on MathJax
+• Basic support for LaTeX syntax equation expressions based on MathJax

 • Basic support for diagram functionality based on Mermaid